Kudryavets/funda_assessment/QUESTIONS_README.md

    * How much are we legally obliged to protect our clients from this risk?
 Can we move this responsibility somewhere? or insure it?
 2. Our users will gladly use two-step authentication.
-   * Will users sign up for the waiting list for the feature?
+   * Will users join the waiting list for the feature?
-   * If users see a pop-up suggesting enabling two-step authentication on login, how many of them will positively react to it?
+   * If users see a pop-up suggesting enabling two-step authentication on login, how many of them will respond positively to it?
-   * What would be engagement and satisfaction with the movies for 2 random groups A/B testing the feature?
+   * What would be the engagement and satisfaction with movies for 2 random groups A/B testing the feature?

 ## Question 5.
 Improve ads conversion with better targeting
-The question suggests to chose what would work better for targeting: user demographic or behavioural characteristics?
+The question suggests to choose what would work better for targeting: user demographic or behavioral characteristics?
 The author likes to phrase the question differently: how can we optimize the targeting with data?
 First 2 approaches seems decent, and we can add several more assumptions.